0x326/2c297196cc49c/README.md

  - [x] Design algorithm
  - [x] Create code to solve the problem
- - [ ] Comment code so it is readable by others
+ - [x] Comment code so it is readable by others
- - [ ] Create javadoc documentation
+ - [x] Create javadoc documentation
  - [ ] Write reasoning for our choice of algorithm
- - [ ] Make code calculate based on user input
+ - [x] Make code calculate based on user input
  - [ ] Test code

 ### Question 11 From "More Looping" Problem Sheet

  - [x] Design algorithm
  - [x] Create code to solve the problem
+ - [x] Comment code so it is readable by others
+ - [x] Create javadoc documentation
+ - [ ] Write reasoning for our choice of algorithm
+ - [x] Make code calculate based on user input
+ - [ ] Test code

+### Question 23 From "More Looping" Problem Sheet

+ - [x] Design algorithm
+ - [x] Create code to solve the problem
  - [ ] Comment code so it is readable by others
- - [ ] Create javadoc documentation
+ - [x] Create javadoc documentation
  - [ ] Write reasoning for our choice of algorithm
- - [ ] Make code calculate based on user input
+ - [x] Make code calculate based on user input
  - [ ] Test code

 ### Presentation UI (`Main.java`)

- - [ ] Write code to call methods of the above problems to show off what we have done
+ - [x] Write code to call methods of the above problems to show off what we have done
+ - [x] Loop

 ### Final Testing

  - [ ] Create test cases for the above problems
  - [ ] Test Presentation UI
+ - [ ] Add file handling

 ## Code bundling
 (If we ever wanted to make a JAR file)